Yes, there appears to be a strong correlation between Daniel’s “little horn” and the beast in Revelation whose deadly wound was healed.

 GNB . . ."When the end of those kingdoms is near and they have become so wicked that they must be punished [destroyed], there will be a stubborn, vicious, and deceitful king.
 (24) He will grow strong---but not by his own power.
 He will cause terrible destruction and be successful in everything he does [in a wonderful way he will cause ruin].
 He will bring destruction on powerful men and on God's own people.
 (25) Because he is cunning, he will succeed in his deceitful ways.
 He will be proud of himself and destroy many people without warning.
 (26) This vision about the evening and morning sacrifices which has been explained to you will come true.
 But keep it secret now, because it will be a long time before it does come true."

 The horn [last wicked king] appears intelligent, observant, and arrogant.
-His success and power not being his own may indicate Satan's controlling influence and the source of his power.
+His success and power not being his own, may indicate Satan's controlling influence as the source of his power.

 BSB: “He will speak against the Most High and oppress the saints of the Most High, intending to change the set times and laws...”